-Experienced manager or directors, should be expecting salaries in excess of £70,000.
+Experienced managers or directors, should be expecting salaries over £70,000.

 This, of course, is just a rough guide.
 If you contact me, I can find advise you on what level of salary you should be looking for and the audit jobs which are currently available

-Access to auditing career path, is largely reserved for graduates, with chances increasing if the degree is relevant - eg. in accountancy, economics, finance or IT.
+Access to an auditing career path is largely reserved for graduates, with chances increasing if the degree is relevant – eg. in accountancy, economics, finance or IT.

 However, there are pathways to aiding without going to university.
-The IIA has designed apprenticeships for those interested in career in audit:
+The IIA has designed apprenticeships for those interested in a career in the audit:

-For many, the path leads from being a junior member of an audit team to leading a team, and then progressing to larger organisations.
-The demands of global, multinational business are very different from those of an SME.
-As experience grows, so does the size of business you can work for.
+For many, the path leads from being a junior member of an audit team to leading a team and then progressing to larger organisations.
+The demands of global, multinational businesses are very different from those of an SME.
+As experience grows, so does the size of the business you can work for.